soundpress/RulesOfNYC/docs/c47/index.rst

 *§ 7-07 Right of Review.* ::

 (a) Challenges by Shelter Residents or LINC VI Program Participants in Receipt of a LINC II Certification Letter and by LINC II Program Participants Regarding LINC II Rental Assistance.
-Shelter residents or LINC VI program participants who have received a LINC II certification letter and LINC II program participants shall have the right to seek review pursuant to Part 358 of Title 18 of the New York Code, Rules and Regulations of all determinations and actions made by DHS and/or HRA pursuant to section 7-04 of this chapter.
+Shelter residents or LINC VI program participants who have received a LINC II certification letter and LINC II program participants shall have the right to seek review pursuant to Part 358 of Title 18 of the New York Code, Rules and Regulations of all determinations and actions made by DHS and/or HRA pursuant to 68 RCNY § 7-04.

 (b) All Other Challenges.
-All other challenges to determinations or actions made by DHS and/or HRA under this chapter, as well as any failures to act, or failures to act with reasonable promptness, by DHS and/or HRA in implementing the provisions of this chapter, shall be governed by the procedures set forth in section 7-08 of this chapter.
+All other challenges to determinations or actions made by DHS and/or HRA under this chapter, as well as any failures to act, or failures to act with reasonable promptness, by DHS and/or HRA in implementing the provisions of this chapter, shall be governed by the procedures set forth in 68 RCNY § 7-08.